Projects per year

 Biography

-Dr Emily Zong obtained her PhD in literary studies from The University of Queensland (Australia) and is currently an assistant professor at the Department of Humanities and Creative Writing, Hong Kong Baptist University.
-Her research interests include Asian diaspora literature and culture, ecocriticism and the environmental humanities, multispecies storytelling, and migration and critical race studies.
-She has published in Critique, ARIEL, ISLE, JASAL, Journal of Postcolonial Writing, Journal of Intercultural Studies, and The Cambridge History of the Australian Novel, among other venues.
-Her current project explores the cultural politics of race, species, and migration in the Anthropocene.
-In 2022, she is awarded an ECS grant from the Hong Kong Research Grant Council (No. 22614922) with which she conducts a systematic study of Asian Australian environmental literature and art.
+Dr Emily Zong obtained her PhD from The University of Queensland (Australia) and is currently an assistant professor at the Department of Humanities and Creative Writing, Hong Kong Baptist University.
+Her research interests include Asian diasporic literature and culture, ecocriticism and environmental humanities, multispecies storytelling, and new media technologies.
+She is the author of Planetarity from Below: Decolonial Ecopoetics of Migration and Diaspora (The University of Michigan Press, 2026) and collaborative VR film projects, including Bovine Calling: a Story of Eco-Vulnerability in Hong Kong (2023) and Healing Atmospheres (forthcoming 2025).
+With support from the Hong Kong Research Grant Council, she is leading a new project on water and oceanic imaginations in Asian Australian environmental literature and art.

 Research Interests